3. Interactions of the dopaminergic brain areas.

 - Thereby inhibitory projections of the ventral pallidum to the VTA

-- Thereby reduced tonic dopamine release in the nucleus accumbens
+- Resulting in reduced tonic dopamine release in the nucleus accumbens

 - Presynaptic D2 receptor activity is reduced